EyeOfMidas/text-adventure/README.md

 [Play!](http://eyeofmidas.github.io/text-adventure/index.html)

-If you're developing locally, I've included a simplistic nodejs webserver to host the files.
-You should be able to run `./server.js` and it will serve up this project as http://localhost:3000 and open it in your default browser.
+If you're developing locally, I've set up the project to run a vite server.
+On first run, you should `npm install` to get vite and then `npm start` to start the server.
+It will serve up this project as http://localhost:5173 and open it in your default browser.

 ## Controls
 The basic commands you can input to play the text-adventure example are: